 export HBASE_OPTS="$HBASE_OPTS -XX:CMSInitiatingOccupancyFraction=60"

-Sync the changes across the cluster and restart HBase.
+Important: After making these changes, synchronize the configuration across your cluster and restart HBase.

 +---------------------------+-------------------------------+-------------------+---------------+